mhdr/sc-widgets/raw/sc-arcgauge/notches.md

     // Take in mind that when you tagged a feature after this feature inherit the principal
     // characteristic of the identifier.
-    // For example in the case of the BASE_IDENTIFIER the feature notchs (always) will be
+    // For example in the case of the BASE_IDENTIFIER the feature notches (always) will be
     // settle as the color and stroke size settle for the base (in xml or via code).

-    // Create the base notchs.
+    // Create the base notches.
-    ScNotchs base = (ScNotchs) gauge.addFeature(ScNotchs.class);
+    ScNotches base = (ScNotches) gauge.addFeature(ScNotches.class);
     base.setTag(ScGauge.BASE_IDENTIFIER);
     base.setCount(40);
-    base.setPosition(ScNotchs.NotchPositions.INSIDE);
+    base.setPosition(ScNotches.NotchPositions.INSIDE);

     // Note that I will create two progress because to one will add the blur and to the other
     // will be add the emboss effect.

-    // Create the progress notchs.
+    // Create the progress notches.
-    ScNotchs progress = (ScNotchs) gauge.addFeature(ScNotchs.class);
+    ScNotches progress = (ScNotches) gauge.addFeature(ScNotches.class);
     progress.setTag(ScGauge.PROGRESS_IDENTIFIER);
     progress.setCount(40);
-    progress.setPosition(ScNotchs.NotchPositions.INSIDE);
+    progress.setPosition(ScNotches.NotchPositions.INSIDE);

     // Set the value
     gauge.setHighValue(12000, 0, 13000);